dx-zero/mcpn/README.md

 ✅ Easily onboard your team to the best prompts + ways to use many MCP tools w/ version control.

 We also provide a number of useful presets to get you started 🫡

+### So why use this?

+The goal of this project is to make prompts more programmable and rules for AI in a code editor more deterministic while reducing the overall amount of token use across all requests.

+Since stuffing a global set of rules for AI can eat up your context window, using MCP to route to prompts and workflows can help reduce the overall amount of tokens used across all requests.

 All in all, this should make it MUCH easier to rally your team around when/how to use the best prompts and MCP tools for specific tasks 🦾